minetest-tools/mtmediasrv/readme.md

 ### Building

+Note that binaries are available in the releases section of the github project.

 mtmediasrv uses `viper` to read configuration files.
 You must `go get https://github.com/spf13/viper` before building.
-Run `go build` in this folder to create the binary `mtschemsrv`.
+Run `make` in this folder to create the binary `mtschemsrv`.

-Please note the currently hardcoded values in the binary and example configuration files.

 ### Installation